EHS program tips for the

 By ensuring that documentation is available and incorporated into standard operating procedures (SOPs), it is easier to identify safety related issues.
 Documentation of changes in the supply chain or a work process make it easier to identify issues before they become a costly problem.

-For example, if a cannabis cultivator changes a fertilizer and then a contaminant is found during testing, the documentation of the change in fertilizer would point to this source, making it easier to identify the root cause of the problem and lead to quick corrective actions.
+For example, if a cannabis cultivator changes a fertilizer and then finds a contaminant during testing, the documentation of the change in fertilizer would point to this source.
+That would then make it easier to find and correct the root cause.

 Having clear protocols and expectations in place can help prevent and correct a lapse in compliance.
 Documentation is a regularly required component for a variety of state and OSHA regulations.

-Hazard communication and fire prevention plans are required to be documented.
-Industry best practice dictates that these plans should be reviewed annually and employees receive refresher training each year.
+Documenting your hazard communication and fire prevention plans is a requirement.
+Industry best practice dictates that you review these plans and provide employees refresher training each year.

 These plans provide employees with the knowledge of how to identify chemical and fire hazards, read chemical labels and safety data sheets, and how to mitigate and respond to these hazards during their daily work routine.